AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/13_Representation/OpAttributes/req.rst

-Check correctness of the tool behavior for a panel of calls issued through operational attributes, with variations of the achieved coverage at both the call sites and within the called suprograms.
+Check correctness of the tool behavior for a panel of calls issued through operational attributes, with variations of the achieved coverage at both the call sites and within the called subprograms.
 Note that the operational Stream attributes are only available in environments where the runtime profile features Ada.Streams.